 3. Where will you be putting the coffee machine?

 This is mainly about the size of the coffee machine again.
 Things to consider are bench space and height of any shelves or cupboards above the bench.
-Automatic coffee machines typically need to be filled from the top so there needs to be sufficient space above the machine.
+Most machines typically need to be filled from the top so there needs to be sufficient space above the machine.

 Also, larger machines can be plumbed in for convenience so a nearby water source is required if this is a preference.